ember-bootstrap/ember-bootstrap/CONTRIBUTING.md

 ## Pull requests

 * This addon supports Bootstrap 3 and 4 at the same time.
-Therefore the project structure is a bit different than that of usual Ember addon.
+Therefore the build setup is a bit different than that of a usual Ember addon.
 Please read the section on [Dual Bootstrap support](#dual-bootstrap-support) for more detailed explanations.

 * Add a test for your change.
 Only refactoring and documentation changes